 Articles of Organization represent the organization for your business, and they should be written in the language appropriate to Arizona LLC law.

-The articles will contain basic information about your business: name, physical street address, and purpose, which must comply with all state laws.
+The articles of organization will contain basic information about your business.
+The document must include the name, physical address, purpose, members and type of business .

-There needs to be at least one member listed; this person has authority over formal decisions made by the members (owners) regarding running their new corporation or LLC - unless there's something else stated in those articles of the organization.
+The Articles of Organization must include one member to be listed; this person has authority over formal decisions made by the members (owners) regarding running their new corporation or LLC - unless there's something else stated in those articles of the organization.

 Step 4: Draft Your LLC Operating Agreement

 Arizona LLC Operating Agreement is a must for you to set up your LLC.
 It is basically the law that governs how an LLC business will operate, and it covers different aspects of running the LLC, such as: